tsuru/tsuru/docs/services/api.rst

 api workflow
 ++++++++++++

-Tsuru sends requests to your service to:
+tsuru sends requests to your service to:

 * create a new instance of your service
 * bind an app with your service